Rehab-Robotics-Lab/FloSystem/README.md

 4. Run `docker-compose up`

-5. Open Chrome, and navigate to localhost
+5. Open Chrome and navigate to localhost

 6. Follow instructions to [setup admin](#setting-up-first-admin)